Josef Sorett: Dean of Columbia College

 Since July 2022, Sorett has been the dean of Columbia College and vice president of undergraduate education.
 Also in that year, Sorett began serving as Chair of Columbia University's Inclusive Public Safety Advisory Committee to "foster an inclusive campus community" with dialogue about campus racism and was awarded Columbia's Presidential Award for Outstanding Teaching.

 During Columbia's annual alumni reunion on May 31, 2024, Sorett texted with three other Columbia deans about an antisemitism panel on campus, responding "yup" to comments that the other deans had made and at one point texting "LMAO".
-Sorett's initial "apology" focused on the other deans being good workers and his anger over their privacy being invaded.
 On July 2, a petition signed by more than 2,000 students, alumni, and parents was sent that called on the college to also remove Sorett for his role in the incident.
 Sorett later apologized without making excuses and was internally punished by Columbia, while the three other deans were suspended from their positions and eventually resigned from Columbia on August 8.